LogoCustom Linear Actuator

 Estimate electrical envelope

-Use running current, startup multiplier, and duty cycle to estimate continuous and peak current exposure for fuse and relay checks.
+Use running current, startup multiplier, and duty cycle to estimate continuous and peak exposure; cross-check your values against published 12V full-load samples before locking fuse and relay parts.

 M3